 A full list of symptoms is available on the NHS website.

 Postnatal depression can be debilitating.
 It affects the bond between parents and their new baby.
-It can also effect relationships within the family unit.
+It can also affect relationships within the family unit.
 Fortunately, it is a widely recognised condition and a lot of help is available.
 There are a number of charities committed to helping parents with postnatal depression, support groups and therapies available through your doctor.
 In very serious cases, your doctor may recommend admission to a specialist mother and baby unit.

 Recognising the signs of postnatal depression is crucial.
 New parents should feel confident enough to be open with their midwife, doctor or health visitor about their feelings.
 Friends and family should also be aware of any unusual behaviour, and encourage parents to talk to their care provider if anything seems amiss.